RakosDarren/Bike_Thefts_Analysis/README.md

 - What value and type of bikes are most stolen?
 - How many stolen bikes remained stolen or were recovered?
 - How long between reported theft and actual theft?
+- What is the average value of stolen bikes?